AECCSB/sacb-meeting/keydates.md

 ### Key Dates

 May 1, 2020 – Abstract submission open
+Notification email will be sent when registration is open Sept 18, 2020 - Abstract submission deadline
+Oct 9, 2020 - Notifications to be sent out for abstracts selected for full talks Nov 6, 2020 - Registration deadline
 Nov 11-13, 2020 – SACB meeting